Fast filling breasts, lots of poos, large weight gains and an unhappy baby can be signs of an oversupply.

 Your baby may cry a lot and want to suck often for comfort, which causes your breasts to make more milk.

 You may have created an oversupply by expressing.
 Some mums are told to also express in the early days to build a good supply.
-This extra demand can make more milk than your baby needs.
-You then express for comfort and to avoid blocked ducts, which makes the oversupply worse.
+This extra demand can make more milk than your baby needs, and your breasts become full and sore.
+You then express for comfort, which makes the oversupply worse.

-You may be using a silicone milk catcher to collect leaking milk or because you feel engorged.
+You may be using a silicone milk catcher to collect leaking milk or because your breasts feel overfull.
 Prolonged use of a milk catcher may result in more milk being removed from your breasts than your baby needs, creating an oversupply.

 If you are worried about having a low supply, you may be feeding your baby more than they need and increasing your supply too much.

-Perhaps your baby has been unwell, or has discomfort from a difficult birth, and is wanting to suck more for comfort than hunger.
+Perhaps your baby has been unwell, or has discomfort from a difficult birth, and is wanting to suck more for comfort.

 Some mums just tend to make more milk than other mums.
 There is a normal range in this as in everything else about our bodies.
 In the past, these may have been the mothers who could have made a living as wet nurses!